gcv/julia-snail/README.md

 In addition, most `xref` commands are available (except `xref-find-references`). `xref-find-definitions`, by default bound to `M-.`, does a decent job of jumping to function and macro definitions.
 Cross-reference commands are current-module aware where it makes sense.

 Completion also works.
 Emacs built-in completion features, as well as `company-complete`, will do a reasonable job of finding the right completions in the context of the current module (though will not pick up local variables).
 Completion is current-module aware.

+**Experimental feature:** To interrupt a Julia task started from the Emacs side (e.g. a long-running computation started with `julia-snail-send-line`), use `julia-snail-interrupt-task`.
+When only one task is running, Snail will simply try to terminate it.
+With multiple tasks, the user will be prompted for a request ID. _This is currently an opaque identifier, and the interface will be improved in the future._

 ### Multiple Julia versions